 Ellen Wright Clayton, MD, JD is Craig-Weaver Professor of Pediatrics, Professor of Law, and Co-founder of the Center for Biomedical Ethics and Society at Vanderbilt University.
 She is the 2010 recipient of the Williams G. Bartholome Award for Ethical Excellence from the American Academy of Pediatrics, Section on Bioethics.
 Prof. Clayton is an elected member of the National Academy of Medicine (NAM), where she serves on the National Advisory Council, and a Fellow of the American Association for the Advancement of Science (AAAS).
 She has advised the National Institutes of Health and other federal and international bodies on topics ranging from children’s and women’s health to the ethical conduct of human subjects research.
 She is a Principal Investigator on the LawSeqSM grant project.

-Barbara Evans, JD, PhD, LLM, is the Mary Ann & Lawrence E. Faust Professor of Law and Director of the Center for Biotechnology & Law at the University of Houston Law Center, a member institution of the Texas Medical Center.
-She holds a joint appointment as Professor of Electrical and Computer Engineering at the UH Cullen College of Engineering.
+Barbara Evans, JD, PhD, LLM, is Professor of Law and Stephen C. O’Connell Chair at the University of Florida Levin College of Law and Professor of Engineering at the University of Florida Wertheim College of Engineering.
 Her current research interests include FDA regulation of machine-learning clinical and patient decision support software and gene sequencing and editing technologies, health data privacy and access, genomic civil rights, and citizen science and citizen-led bioethics standard-setting.
 She is a member of the LawSeqSM Working Group.

 Alberto Gutierrez, PhD, is Partner & Expert Consultant at NDA Partners LLC dealing with preclinical and clinical testing of in vitro diagnostic devices and radiological imaging devices, premarket notifications of devices, applications for approval, and post-marketing surveillance and compliance.
 Dr. Gutierrez oversaw the Personalized Medicine Staff at the Food and Drug Administration and developed and managed the policies surrounding companion diagnostic devices.
 Dr. Gutierrez was also a member of the Center for Devices and Radiological Health committee that oversaw policies on Digital Health.

-Gail P. Jarvik, MD, PhD, is the Arno G. Motulsky Chair of Medical Genetics, Professor of Medicine and Genome Sciences, and Head of the Genetic Medicine Clinic and Center on Human Development & Disability at the University of Washington.
+Gail P. Jarvik, MD, PhD, is the Arno G. Motulsky Chair of Medical Genetics, Professor of Medicine and Genome Sciences, and Head, Division of Medical Genetics, University of Washington Medical Center.
 She is also an Adjunct Professor of Epidemiology at the UW Medical Center (UWMC) and an Affiliate Member of the Fred Hutchinson Cancer Research Center.
 She is a Pew Scholar in the Biomedical Sciences, and has been made a Lifetime National Associate of the National Academies.
 Her abilities as a scholar and a leader have been recognized by the National Institutes of Health, for which she chaired the Genomics, Computational Biology and Technology Study Section.
 In addition to that service, leading the Division of Medical Genetics and actively pursuing her own research, she continues to be a practicing clinician in Internal Medicine and Medical Genetics.

 Gail H. Javitt, JD, MPH, is a Director of the Firm of Hyman, Phelps & McNamara, PC.
 She provides strategic FDA regulatory advice for leading medical device, diagnostics, pharmaceutical, biological products, and human cellular, and tissue-based products (HCT/Ps) throughout the product life cycle and has successfully resolved disputes at both the pre- and post-market stage.
 She also has significant experience advising clinical laboratories on FDA and CLIA requirements for laboratory developed tests.
 She is a member of the LawSeqSM Working Group.